GANitak/community/community.hachyderm.io/content/en/docs/mastodon/user/profile-preferences/_index.md

 <img src="profile-preferences-settings.png"
-     alt="Screenshot of the complete profile settings configuration options, including but not limited to the bio text area, the uploads for avatar and page banner, check boxes to control follower and following activity, metadata for URLs, and so forth." width="450px" />
+     alt="Screenshot of the complete profile settings configuration options, including but not limited to the bio text area, the uploads for avatar and page banner, check boxes to control followers and following activity, metadata for URLs, and so forth." width="450px" />